nglaeser/crypto-glossary/docs/index.md

 For the most part, we use a standard glossary style, that is,

 > **Term**
 > : This is the definition of the term.
 We might bold **another name** for this term inside the definition.
-We use italics when we reference _another word_ defined elsewhere in the glossary.

 We use the following callouts for specific examples, summaries, etc.